One player, two journeys, Three Lions.

 The FA Para football performance unit has a clear vision: to develop winning England teams.
 In order to do so, the mission is to deliver the world’s leading talent programme for Para sport, maximising player and coach potential.

-Details of the performance pathway for 2017-21 are outlined below
+Details of the performance pathway are outlined below.

 England Talent Days